-Are you an Equine Professional and want to work with Equine Assisted Interventions?
-Do you already work with EAI, but want to enhance your knowledge and skills?
-Are you are therapist that considers including EAI in your work?
+Are you an Equine Professional and want to work with equine assisted interventions?
+Do you already work with EiT programs, but want to enhance your knowledge and skills?
+Are you are therapist that considers including EiT in your work?
 Then this training is for you.

 • Equine evolution – domestication, co-existence with humans.
 Wild/feral vs domesticated equines